xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 - value example: 18
 - requirement: non-negative float; must fall in the range of (min D, max D) of all solvent candidates.

-(*SolvPred* will auto check the validity of the target.
-Here the basic is, your target point must be surrounded by all the candidates, since you have to attribute your candidate with a positive concentration.
-Therefore, if any target falls beyond the interval quantified by all the solvent candidates, that mission would be impossible.)
+(*SolvPred* will automatically check the validity of the target.
+An achievable target value must be surrounded by all the candidates to ensure positive concentrations.
+Any target falling beyond the interval quantified by all the solvent candidates will be claimed non-achievable.)

 #### target_p: Target P to be achieved.